fnproject/fn/docs/function-file.md

 `memory` (optional) allows you to set a maximum memory threshold for this function.
 If this function exceeds this limit during execution, it is stopped and error message is logged.
 Default: `128`.

+`cpus` (optional) is the amount of available CPU cores for this function.
+For example, `100m` or `0.1` will allow the function to consume at most 1/10 of a CPU core on the running machine.
+It expects to be a string in MilliCPUs format ('100m') or floating-point number ('0.5').
+Default: unlimited.

 `timeout` (optional) is the maximum time a function will be allowed to run.
 Default is 30 seconds.